apache/spark/docs/sparkr.md

 ## Upgrading to Spark 2.4.0

- - The first parameter of `substr` method was wrongly subtracted by one, previously.
+ - The `start` parameter of `substr` method was wrongly subtracted by one, previously.
 This can lead to inconsistent substring results and also does not match with the behaviour with `substr` in R. It has been corrected.